TikTok Shop Business Days Calculator: The Complete 2026 Emergency Guide

 If you calculated deadlines manually for this guide's five worked examples and understood why the carrier scan timing creates violations even when tracking was uploaded correctly, you're ready to prevent the next wave of RTS violations.
 If you're still relying on "tracking uploaded ✅" as your success metric, you need automated protection before your next scheduled carrier pickup creates a violation batch.

-SellerOps’s Watcher Mode was built by sellers who experienced the November 2024 RTS policy shift firsthand.
-It monitors your Seller Center 24/7, calculates deadlines using TikTok’s exact federal holiday exclusion algorithm, tracks both “Ready to Ship” and “In Transit” status updates in real-time, and alerts you when carrier scans are delayed with orders approaching deadline—giving you time to switch from scheduled pickup to emergency drop-off before violations occur.
+SellerOps Watcher was built by sellers who experienced the November 2024 RTS policy shift firsthand.
+It monitors your Seller Center 24/7, calculates deadlines using TikTok's exact federal holiday exclusion algorithm, tracks both "Ready to Ship" and "In Transit" status updates in real-time, and alerts you when carrier scans are delayed with orders approaching deadline—giving you time to switch from scheduled pickup to emergency drop-off before violations occur.

 The 47 orders in that Monday morning violation batch would have generated substantial customer lifetime value.
-SellerOps Watcher Mode costs $35/month.
-The difference was understanding that “Ready to Ship” isn’t the same as “In Transit”—and that TikTok’s LDR enforcement doesn’t care whether your fulfillment process was efficient if the carrier scan landed 9 hours after the deadline.
+SellerOps Watcher costs $35/month.
+The difference was understanding that "Ready to Ship" isn't the same as "In Transit"—and that TikTok's LDR enforcement doesn't care whether your fulfillment process was efficient if the carrier scan landed 9 hours after the deadline.

 Your next Monday 3 PM order is already in your queue.
 This guide gave you the calculation methodology and the carrier scan timing awareness.
 Now you have to decide: manual deadline tracking with real-time scan monitoring, or automated protection using tools built for TikTok's RTS enforcement system.
 Both can work.
 One requires you to check Seller Center every 2 hours to verify scan status and never trust "tracking uploaded" as confirmation.
 The other does it for you.